 Clear Your Mental Clutter with a Brain Dump

 Decluttering your mind is just as important as decluttering your home.
 Clutter can cause stress.
-When your mind is cluttered with a long to-do list, thoughts, and worries, you may feel anxious and stressed.
+When your mind is cluttered with a long to-do list, thoughts, and worries, you feel anxious and stressed.

 I wanted to free up my mental space.
 While you guys do spring-clean the house, I felt like I was urged to spring-clean my mind too.